-Fixed schedule TEFL courses involve matriculating in a school either online or in person that requires you to attend class for a specific length of time.
+Fixed schedule TEFL courses involve matriculating in a school either online or in-person that requires you to attend a class for a specific length of time.
 The main benefit of these courses, particularly if you are taking them in person, is that they are guided by an instructor and can provide you with more support on specific elements of the course.
 Fixed schedule 120-hour TEFL courses also often include practical experience and live feedback, which you might not be able to receive if you're working on a course on your own.

 Some 120-hour TEFL courses are blended to include a portion that is online and self-paced and another that is scheduled as face-to-face instruction.
 This option could be the best of both worlds and allows you to practice what you've learned on your own in a real classroom setting with other students and a live instructor.

 There are many online options for people looking for 120-hour TEFL courses.
 These can be self-guided or fixed, requiring you to attend scheduled online lectures or chats.
 Depending on how much assistance you need in preparing to become a TEFL teacher, some options may work better for you than others.
 There are also options to work with a tutor to get personalized help with the TEFL course material.

-If you're brand new to teaching or teaching as a second language, you may want to choose a 120-hour TEFL course that is held live with an instructor for a fixed amount of time.
+If you're brand new to teaching or teaching English as a second language, you may want to choose a 120-hour TEFL course that is held live with an instructor for a fixed amount of time.
 This way, you can obtain support and feedback as you go through the material.

-On the other hand, if you prefer to study on your own, online TEFL courses allow you to distribute your learning, however, works best for you.
+On the other hand, if you prefer to study on your own, online TEFL courses allow you to distribute your learning, however, it works best for you.
 This would be most convenient for someone with a full-time job that can't commit to a fixed schedule, for example.